 The first couple years I grew tomatoes, I'd get loads of leaves and just a few tomatoes.
 I tried fertilizing more.
 I tried watering more.
 I even tried wrapping individual fruits in organza bags to protect them from squirrels.
 It wasn't until I switched up my pruning habits that I finally got good production.

-Note that these pruning techniques apply to indeterminate tomatoes (vining kind).
+Note that these pruning techniques apply to indeterminate tomatoes (the vining kind).
 These plants will grow and grow until frost comes along to kill them, so pruning is our best way to direct the plants' energy and control their growth.
 If you're growing determinate plants (bush kind), you really don't need to prune much at all.
 Your plants are basically self-pruning.

 Alright, here's what to do (and what not to do) to get more tomatoes from your indeterminate tomato plants.

-The 1st Tomato Pruning Mistake
+Tomato Pruning Mistakes

 Letting Your Plant Grow Multiple Main Stems